stevenbischoff/cfb_predictor/README.md

 The model rates college football teams using neural networks with one hidden layer.
 The model has been built from scratch in Python, using only pandas, numpy, and Python's built-in packages.

 ### Input data
-For a given team _t_ and week of the season _w_, the model calculates a rating for _t_ at _w_ using _t_'s cumulative statistics for all weeks _w0_ < _w_.
+For a given team _t_ and week of the season _w_, the model calculates a rating for _t_ at _w_ using _t_'s cumulative statistics for all weeks _wi_ < _w_.
 The package includes modules to pull and appropriately transform statistics from the collegefootballapi located here: https://api.collegefootballdata.com/api/docs/?url=/api-docs.json#/.
 Right now, the package is only able to pull "advanced" per-game statistics.

 In addition to the per-game statistics, the model's rating calculations also depend on a team's talent, their strength of schedule (SOS), and last season's rating.
 Talent ratings are 247's composite talent ratings pulled from the same source.
 These ratings only go back to 2015.